Note: You can also download a PDF version of this page, more suitable for printing.

 - Paddling to Where I Stand, Agnes Alfred, Qwiqwasutinuxw Noblewoman, Edited by Martine J.Reid, Translated by Daisy Sewid-Smith.
 Life in the Broughtons/Alert Bay region through a woman's perspective.

-- Smoke From Their Fires, Clellan Ford, Archon Books, the biography of a Kwakwaka’wak chief, spanning a time of tremendous change, from early settlement years to modern times.
-Gives some understanding of the complexity of the potlatch system.
+- *Smoke From Their Fires, Clellan Ford, Archon Books, the biography of a Kwakwaka'wak chief, spanning colonial settlement to the 1940s.
+Gives an appreciation of the complexity of the potlatch system.

 - Wild Flowers of the Pacific Northwest, from Alaska to Northern California, Lewis J. Clarke; a well-illustrated and exhaustive list.